WebCimes/webcimes-select/README.md

 ```

 ### Placeholder:
-By default, the placeholder will be set based on the text defined inside the option having the `value=""` attribute (this is a method to set a placeholder on a natural select).
+By default, the placeholder will be set based on the text defined inside the option having the `value=""` attribute (this is a method to set a placeholder on a native select).
 We also recommend adding the `disabled` and `selected` attributes like this:

 ```html
 <select name="mySelect" title="My title">